The State of Computer Vision Research in Africa: Acknowledgments

 We demonstrate the publishing patterns for the different African regions in the computer vision field over the last ten years (2012-2022).
 Figure~\ref{fig:geotemporal_refined} shows the number of publications, on the logarithmic scale, from the \emph{refined} set with at least one author working in an African institution.
 It shows that institutions in Northern and Southern Africa are the two highest regions publishing in computer vision, constructing around 88.5\% of the total publications.
-Looking upon Eastern and Western Africa we notice growth of the publications over the period 2016-2022.
+Looking at Eastern and Western Africa, we notice consistent growth of the publications over the period 2016-2022.

 We perform a separate geo-temporal analysis on top-tier publications only.
-Figure~\ref{fig:toptier} shows the number of publications in the aforementioned venues across the different continents over the last ten years.
+Figure~\ref{fig:toptier} shows the number of publication-researcher pairs in the aforementioned venues across the different continents over the last ten years.
 We show the publication-researcher pairs as we want to fairly document the number of researchers from African institutions that can publish in these leading venues.
 It clearly shows that North America and Asia are the ones mostly publishing in top-tier venues with around three quarters (74\%) of these publications stemming from them.
-However, when looking to Africa it only constitutes 0.06\% of the total publications, and over the years it does not show a consistent increase and growth in the number of publications.
+However, when looking to Africa it only constitutes 0.06\% of the total publication-researcher pairs, and over the years it does not show a consistent increase and growth.
+Note, that for this analysis we only use the top-tier set of 45,000 publications and count the publication-researcher pairs as an indication of the computer vision capacity per continent.
+We provide additional analysis of the provided numbers per year and continent in our code repository\footnoteref{code}.